EndPointCorp/end-point-blog/2011/03/07/rails-tag-cloud-tutorial-spree.html.md

 ### Step 1: Determine Organization

-If you are running this as an extension on Spree pre-Rails 3.0 versions, you'll create an extension to house the custom code.
-If you are running this as part of a Rails 3.0 application or Spree Rails 3.0 versions, you'll want to consider creating a custom gem to house the custom code.
-In my case, I'm writing a Spree extension for an application running on Spree 0.11, so I create an extension with the command script/generate extension SearchTag.
+If you are running this as an extension on Spree pre-Rails 3.0 versions, you’ll create an extension to house the custom code.
+If you are running this as part of a Rails 3.0 application or Spree Rails 3.0 versions, you’ll want to consider creating a custom gem to house the custom code.
+In my case, I’m writing a Spree extension for an application running on Spree 0.11, so I create an extension with the command script/generate extension SearchTag.

 ### Step 2: Data Model & Migration

 First, the desired data model for the tag cloud data should be defined.
-Here's what mine will look like in this tutorial:
+Here’s what mine will look like in this tutorial:

 <a href="/blog/2011/03/07/rails-tag-cloud-tutorial-spree/image-0-big.png" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5581403495920932162" src="/blog/2011/03/07/rails-tag-cloud-tutorial-spree/image-0.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;width: 167px; height: 113px;"/></a>

-Next, a model and migration must be created to introduce the class, table and it's fields.
+Next, a model and migration must be created to introduce the class, table and it’s fields.
 In Spree, I run script/generate extension_model SearchTag SearchRecord and update the migration file to contain the following:

 ```ruby
 class CreateSearchRecords < ActiveRecord::Migration